The Petit Lenormand deck is available now. Limited stock

 Work and vocation

-In the professional realm, this combination can evoke a strong emotional investment in a project, a team, or a vocation, to the point that conflicts become personal.
+In the professional realm, this combination can evoke a strong emotional investment in a project, a team, or a vocation, to the extent that conflicts become personal.
 The Whip highlights recurring disagreements, criticism, or pressure that repeats.
 The Heart indicates that these tensions are deeply felt, as work is not experienced as neutral, but as an extension of oneself.
-The Anchor shows the need to lay more solid foundations to avoid emotional exhaustion.
+The Anchor shows the need to establish more solid foundations to avoid emotional exhaustion.
 The Child in the background speaks of a need for recognition and validation that, if unmet, can rekindle frustration and anger.

 Money and material security